nmlgc/ReC98/CONTRIBUTING.md

   (Counterexample: Small, insignificant amounts of pixels in e.g. entity movement code.)

-* Try rewriting `db 0` or `NOP` padding instructions in ASM land into `even` or `align 2` directives.
+* Try rewriting padding instructions in ASM land into TASM directives:

+  * `db 0` / `NOP` → `even` / `align 2`
+  * `db ?` → `evendata`

   This makes mzdiffs a bit shorter in common cases where a single byte was erroneously added somewhere, by providing a chance for the code to catch up to its original byte positions.

 * Documenting function comments exclusively go into C/C++ header files, right above the corresponding function prototype, *not* into ASM slices.